-Heat pump technologies work more effectively when coupled with correctly designed central heating systems.
+Heat pump technologies work more effectively with correctly designed domestic heating systems.

 But, before discussing the system design for heat pumps, it is worth examining the common system types used for domestic wet systems.

 The descriptions below are simplified and meant as a rough guide only.

 Conventional systems became affordable to the masses in the 1950s.
 They were popular until the 1970s when combi boilers were introduced.

 A conventional system uses a heat source such as a boiler to generate hot water.
 Hot water is pumped to the radiators and a cylinder to heat a store of hot water.